 All of our providers at Women’s Health Specialists follow the CDC recommendations that pregnant women should receive the Flu Vaccine, not only for their safety but for their baby’s safety as well.

 The Flu Vaccine prompts the body to build up antibodies that help fight infection.
 The antibodies are then passed to the unborn baby through the placenta to protect them from the flu before birth and continue to protect them during their first few months of life.

-“At Women’s Health Specialists we start offering the flu shot to women in September because it takes about two weeks after the vaccination for antibodies to develop.
-We encourage women to get vaccinated well before the flu starts spreading in the Fox Valley community,” commented Trisha.
-“During pregnancy, changes in a woman’s immune system make her more susceptible to severe illness from the flu, putting her at high risk for serious complications.”
+At Women’s Health Specialists, we start offering the Flu Vaccine to our pregnant patients in September because it takes about 2 weeks for the body to begin building antibodies.
+We encourage women to get vaccinated well before the Flu starts spreading in The Fox Valley Community.

-Common symptoms of the flu include but are not limited to fever/chills, body aches, tiredness, sore throat, runny or suffy nose and cough.
-This does not generally include nausea, vomiting or diarrhea in adults.
-“If you’re pregnant and do start showing symptoms of the flu, it’s recommended to call your OB/GYN right away,” notes Trisha.
+Common symptoms of the Flu can include fever/chills, body aches, feeling tires, sore throat, runny or stuffy nose, and cough.
+Symptoms DO NOT include nausea, vomiting or diarrhea.
+If you are pregnant and start developing symptoms of the Flu, please call your OB/GYN provider immediately.

 Prevention is 50% of the cure.
 Practice good health habits such as getting plenty of rest, drink plenty of fluids, avoid touching your face, nose, mouth and eyes, wash your hands often, use hand sanitizer regularly and clean/disinfect frequently touched areas at home and at work.

 If you would like to schedule your Flu Vaccine with Women’s Health Specialists, please call 920-749-4000.